Fall 2019 Office Hours: T-F 12:30-1:30, room 9077

-Mendocino College (MC) biology professor, Rachel Donham, grew up on a goat ranch in rural Anderson, CA. The first person in her family to graduate from college, she earned an Associate of Arts degree at Shasta College, then went on to earn both a Bachelor of Science degree in environmental toxicology and a doctorate in pharmacology and toxicology from U.C.
+Mendocino College (MC) biology professor, Rachel Donham, grew up in rural Anderson, CA. The first person in her family to graduate from college, she earned an Associate of Arts degree at Shasta College, then went on to earn both a Bachelor of Science degree in Environmental Toxicology and a Doctorate in Pharmacology and Toxicology from U.C.
 Davis (UCD).

 Donham explains that although her parents were not able to advise her about furthering her education after high school, she had excellent teachers in both elementary and high school who encouraged her.
 She also credits 4H for giving her valuable experience in doing public demonstrations and interacting with people.
 She says her "wonderful" biology teachers at Shasta College motivated her to consider teaching biology at the college level.

+Donham's students are mostly pre-nursing students, and students interested in the Physical Therapist Assistant Program.
 Donham says the best part of her current position is the daily interaction with students, and seeing them really "get" the information.
-The most challenging part of her job is making sure everyone in her classes of diverse students does get the information.
+The most challenging part of her job is making sure everyone in her classes of diverse students understands the information.
 She loves to see students become excited about biology, and begin to form their own opinions on key issues.

 Described by her students as "friendly" and "organized," Donham admits she changed majors "five or six times" as an undergraduate.
 She says she always knew she wanted to be in some field of biology, but it was not until she took a class in environmental toxicology that she was "hooked."

 Her two favorite classes to teach are microbiology and environmental toxicology.
 She enjoys microbiology because it integrates the information from all other MC biology classes, and the students are highly motivated, as it is the last class many take before entering the nursing program.
 She enjoys environmental toxicology because she likes introducing students to the surprising multitude of chemicals in the environment and their role in human health.